 The Small Claims Service is subject to the following exclusions and limitations:

 A lawyer/client relationship may only be established between us and you with respect to the Telephone Document Preparation Service; the Document Review Service; the Helpline; and the Small Claims Service (excluding the Document Preparation Service element of that service).

-A lawyer/client relationship will only be established in relation to the above services by your express or implied acceptance of our or our Lawyer's engagement letter and our or their confirmation of our or their agreement to act for you after conflict checking and other verification processes have been completed.
+A lawyer/client relationship will only be established in relation to the above services by your express or implied acceptance of our engagement letter and our confirmation of our agreement to act for you after conflict checking and other verification processes have been completed.

 The Law Guide provides general legal information only.
 The Document Preparation Service provides an automated software solution to persons who choose to prepare their own legal documents.

 The law is a personal matter, and no general information or automated solution of the sort that we provide can fit every circumstance.
 Because of this, except in the circumstances where a lawyer/client relationship is established, we cannot, and do not, provide legal advice, opinions or recommendations about your legal rights, remedies, defences, options, or strategies, or apply the law to the facts of your particular situation.
 Nor, when you use the Document Preparation Service (except as part of the Document Review Service), can we provide you with any legal advice about which template to select, whether a template is appropriate for your situation, draw legal conclusions from your answers or review your answers for legal sufficiency.

 Therefore, where no lawyer/client relationship is established, if you need legal advice for your specific problem, or if your specific problem is too complex to be addressed by our automated solution, you should consult a licensed legal practitioner.